judis007/avegen_bank_atm/README.md

     rails server

 Now go to a web browser ( Firefox or Google Chrome ) and type `localhost:3000` in the search bar.

+When going to `localhost:3000` if there pops up an error regarding something like

+    ActionView::Template::Error (Webpacker can't find application.js...

+In the terminal, in the app directory, just type

+    yarn

+You are good to go.
 Enjoy!

 ## How to add new users and user accounts to the application